hmans/supermutant/packages/supermutant/README.md

 # SUPERMUTANT!

+EMBRACE THE MUTATION and turn any JavaScript object into a SUPERMUTANT REACTIVE STATE CONTAINER. _UUUAAAAAHHHHHHHHHHHRRRRRR_

+## Overview

-Turn any JavaScript object into a reactive state container.
+Any non-primitive JavaScript object can be turned into a reactive state container.
+Like this one:

 ```ts
 const myState = {